hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Leake Street, also known as The Graffiti Tunnel.
 * [National Theatre Archive](https://www.nationaltheatre.org.uk/about-the-national-theatre/archive) - here you can watch recordings of all London theatre productions that are no longer showing on stage, for free.
 Booking required for specific time and a specific production you want to see.
 Also check out [BFI Mediatheque](https://www.bfi.org.uk/bfi-national-archive/watch-archive-collections/visit-us-view-archive-material/bfi-mediatheque) (free).
 * Newport Street Gallery - a large space with temporary art exhibitions.
 Free.
+* Elephant Park is in the center of a [new exciting area](https://www.elephantpark.co.uk).
+* [Canada Water Masterplan](https://www.alliesandmorrison.com/projects/canada-water-masterplan) by Allies and Morrison Architects is transformming the area around Canada Water station.
+The views from Canada Dock Boardwalk are changing rapidly.

 **Food:**
 * Rambutan - Sri Lankan.